API-Based Delivery

 API-based delivery is used when partners can actively send data from their systems and want a well-defined, programmatic integration.

-Historical transactional data, where applicable
+• Historical transactional data, when applicable

-Ongoing daily production data delivery
+• Ongoing daily production data delivery

 How API-based delivery works